Dev-Mind

 Use swagger to test your API

-• create a new window
+• create a new sensor

-• list all the window
+• list all the sensor

-• find the window with id -8
+• find the sensor with id -8

-• deletes this window
+• deletes this sensor

 More Rest service